Vera Miles: Career

 In 1983, more than 20 years after Psycho, Miles reprised the role of Lila Crane in Psycho II, joining Anthony Perkins in the sequel.
 Miles and Perkins were the only stars of the original film to appear in this second installment.
 Miles continued to appear in a number of TV and film productions during the 1980s, with appearances in the movies The Initiation (1984) and Into the Night (1985), and guest-starring in episodes of the TV series The Love Boat (1982 and 1984) and Hotel (1984 and 1987).
-She also appeared alongside Angela Lansbury in the TV series Murder, She Wrote, guest-starring in three episodes broadcast in 1985, 1990, and 1991.
+She appeared in three episodes of Murder, She Wrote (broadcast in 1985, 1990, and 1991).
 The 1991 episode, titled "Thursday's Child", was her final television role.
-Miles acted just once more, appearing alongside James Belushi in the film Separate Lives (1995), before retiring from the industry.
+Her last acting role was in the film Separate Lives (1995).
+She then retired from the industry.

 Personal life

 Miles has been married four times.
-Her first husband was Bob Miles.
+Her first husband was stuntman and actor Bob Miles.
 They were married from 1948 to 1954, and had two daughters, Debra and Kelley.
-Her second husband was Gordon Scott, her co-star in Tarzan's Hidden Jungle.
+Bob Miles was stunt-coordinator on Bonanza from the series’ inception in 1959, taught Michael Landon how to perform stunts, and doubled Landon when the athletic actor wasn’t doing his own fight scenes.
+Her second husband was actor and bodybuilder Gordon Scott, her co-star in Tarzan's Hidden Jungle.
 They were married from 1956 to 1960 and had one son, Michael.
-Her third husband was actor Keith Larsen (né Keith Larsen Burt).
+Her third husband was actor Keith Larsen.
 They were married from 1960 to 1971 and had one son, Erik.

-Miles's first three former husbands died within a short time of each other.
-Her third husband, Keith Larsen, died on December 13, 2006; first husband, stuntman and small-part actor Bob Miles died on April 12, 2007; and second husband, retired actor and bodybuilder Gordon Scott, died 18 days later on April 30, 2007.
-Miles was married to her fourth husband, director Robert Jones, from 1973 until their divorce in 1975.
+Her fourth marriage was to filmmaker Robert Jones.
+They were married from 1973 to 1975.

 One of her grandsons, actor Jordan Essoe, met with actress Jessica Biel in 2012 in preparation for Biel's portrayal of Miles in the film Hitchcock.

 Miles is a member of the Church of Jesus Christ of Latter-day Saints.
-She also had been a frequent visitor to Salt Lake City, Utah, was greatly involved in the Boy Scouts of America, and is a member of the Hollywood California Stake.
+She also has been a frequent visitor to Salt Lake City, Utah, was greatly involved in the Boy Scouts of America, and is a member of the Hollywood California Stake.

-A Republican, Miles supported the re-election of Dwight Eisenhower during the 1956 presidential election.
+Miles supported the re-election of Dwight D. Eisenhower during the 1956 United States presidential election.

-In popular culture

-In the 2012 American biographical romantic drama film directed by Sacha Gervasi Hitchcock Vera Miles is played by Jessica Biel.